NYS Licensed Social Worker Loan Forgiveness (LSWLF) Program

 This does not include Parent PLUS loans.

-The maximum award under this Program is $26,000 or the applicant's actual eligible student loan indebtedness at the time eligibility is established, whichever is less.
+The maximum award under this Program is $26,000 or the applicant's actual eligible student loan indebtedness, whichever is less.
 Awards will be paid in the amount of $6,500 for each annual period of qualified service completed or the remaining loan indebtedness.
 If the qualified service for the first or last year of the Program is less that 12 months, those disbursements will be pro-rated based on the number of months worked.

 Note: Any loan forgiveness award payment received may have tax implications.
 A 1099 form will be issued by the NYS Office of the State Comptroller reflecting the total loan forgiveness payment received by the recipient for the year.
 Any questions regarding potential tax implications should be directed to a tax professional, the Internal Revenue Service, or the NYS Department of Taxation and Finance.